Cortana carvalhoi

-Cortana is a fossil genus of medium-sized air-breathing land snails, terrestrial pulmonate gastropods in the family Bulimulidae.
+Cortana is a fossil genus of medium-sized air-breathing land snails, terrestrial pulmonate gastropods in the family Amphibulimidae.
+The only species is Cortana carvalhoi.
 The genus is known only from the Brazilian Paleocene deposits of the Itaboraí Basin, in the state of Rio de Janeiro.
 The most characteristic feature of the genus is its apertural armature.

 Etymology

 The etymology is explained in "Taxonomic revision of the fossil pulmonate mollusks of Itaboraí Basin (Paleocene), Brazil" as "Etymology: The name was taken from a character of the science fiction franchise "Halo", and alludes to the convoluted markings on the shell surface of the holotype of Cortana carvalhoi.
 Grammatical gender: feminine."

 Species

 The sole species in the genus is Cortana carvalhoi (Brito, 1967).